frankyeh/UNet-Studio-Website/doc/gui_t3_visualization.md

 ---

-DSI Studio is able to render cortical surface and assist localization of the fiber tracts, and the cortical surface can be added using the following steps:
+DSI Studio is able to render cortical surface and assist localization of the fiber tracts, and the cortical surface can be added by [Slices][Add Isosurface][Full].
+You may try different thresholds to the best surface rendering.

-**If your data are templates or reconstructed by QSDR:**

-1. Switch slice from [qa] to [icbm_wm] at the top of the 3D window.
-2. [Slices][Add Isosurface][Full] try different thresholds to the best surface rendering.
 A higher threshold often results in the smaller surface object, while the lower threshold may lose structural detail.
 You may need to repeat this step several times until you get a satisfactory result.

-**If your data are reconstructed by GQI:**

-DSI Studio can visulize cortical surface using either subject's T1W or using ICBM-152 white matter map transformed to subject's space.
-The following are steps:

-1. Insert ICBM152.WM.nii.gz using [Slices][Insert MNI images] or insert subject's T1W using [Slices][Insert T1W/T2W images].
-ICBM152.WM is included in DSI Studio pacakge at dsi_studio_folder\atlas\ICBM152 (Windows).
-On Mac OS, it is inside dsi_studio app package (right click on dsi_studio.app to show content).
-If subject's T1W is used, DSI Studio will register the image with MNI-space T1W and ask users for confirmation.
-This registration allows DSI Studio to remove the skull.
+To use T1W as the surface, insert the T1W NIFTI file using [Slices][Insert Other images].
+DSI Studio will register the image with MNI-space T1W and ask users for confirmation.
+If the registration is not perfect, you may adjust it using [Slice][Adjust Registration].
+After registration, add the surface using [Slices][Add Isosurface][Full].
-2. [Slices][Add Isosurface][Full].
 DSI Studio will ask for the confirmation of a registration result to remove the skull.
 After then, it will ask for the threshold for creating an isosurface.
 A higher threshold often results in the smaller surface object, while the lower threshold may lose structural detail.
 You may need to repeat this step several times until you get a satisfactory result.

 *The opacity of the isosurface can be adjusted in the [Surface Rendering] option in the right-upper window.*